Grief, Loss and Bereavement in Schools

 Failure to recognise and deal with emotional needs can lead to poor academic performance or challenging behaviour; and make effective teaching more difficult.
 For some children bereavement affects concentration, attendance and attainment, and that these effects are not always short term.
 (Akerman and Statham 2014)

 While many incidents affect individual children and families, some incidents affect and disrupt the normal running of the school.
 Such incidents can include the death of a member of the school community or a traumatic incident within school affecting staff or pupils.
 In an average year Kent Educational Psychology Service supports around 20-30 separate ‘crisis’ incidents.

-In the morning we will look at how children/young people grieve, especially how their understanding of grief changes as they get older.
+In the morning we will look at how children and young people grieve, especially how their understanding of grief changes as they get older.
 We will also start to explore ways to support pupils who have suffered a loss.

 In the afternoon we will look more at grief and loss, and importantly how those that have close contact with children can recognise their difficulties and support them.
 We will also look at strategies that have been found to be most useful and consider activities and resources that can be used individually, in small groups or as whole class interventions.

-Raise awareness of the needs of pupils dealing with grief, loss & bereavement
+- Raise awareness of the needs of pupils dealing with grief, loss and bereavement

 - Introduce different models of grief and loss